NewsNow for publishers: The UK-based news aggregator % Press Gazette

 NewsNow’s aggregation model gives equal prominence to publishers both big and small, offering yet another channel to drive traffic for larger titles but a lifeblood to smaller publishers, whose content might otherwise not find an audience of such a scale.

-The diversity of news sources available on NewsNow is important to Bartlett, who said the platform “exists to promote and support incredible journalism from a plurality of news media”.
+The diversity of news sources available on NewsNow is important to Bartlett, who said the platform “exists to promote and support independent journalism from a plurality of news media”.

 He added: “We do have a much broader range of publications featured than other aggregation platforms, not just the big newsbrands and broadcasters, but this huge diversity of small, medium-sized news organisations, independent journalists, bloggers, even civil society organisations like charity and trade unions, government institutions and much more.